RU09342/lab-2-blinking-leds-Bradyt4/Button Blink/README.md

 ## Extra work
 * The extra work performed in this lab can be found under the MSP430F5529.
 The work done was to create code where when the button connected to Pin 1.1 was pressed, the speed at which the LED would blink would get faster until resetting back to base.
-This was done using an interrupt to check when the button was pressed and a variable which would count states, moving between them as on the interrupts trigger.
+This was done using an interrupt to trigger a function when the button was pressed and a variable which would count states, moving between them as on the interrupts trigger.